Astera Data Stack

 Prompt Properties

-Properties are set by default.
-Clicking the Properties field opens the Prompt options.
-The default settings are as shown in the image below:
+Prompt properties are set by default.
+We can click the Properties field to view or change these settings.
+The default configuration is as shown in the image below:

-• Once Per Item means that the object will run once per input record.
-This option is used in cases where the input has multiple records and LLM Generate is to be executed for each record.
-The output of LLM Generate will have the same number of records as the input.
+• Once Per Item means the object runs once for each input record.
+Use this when the input has multiple records and LLM Generate is required to execute for each one.

-1. For our use case, we have used the default settings of the Prompt Properties.
+For our use case, we will be using default settings of the Prompt Properties.

 Prompt Text

-Prompt text allows us to write the prompt that is sent to the LLM model to get the response in the output.
+Prompt text allows us to write a prompt consisting of instructions, which is sent to the LLM model to get the response in the output.

 In the prompt, we can include the contents of the input fields using the syntax: {Input.field}